 Problems with child care pre-coronavirus

 Before the novel coronavirus changed the calculus, a lack of quality, affordable child care was keeping parents out of the workforce.
-In 2016, two million parents either didn’t take a job, quit a job or significantly altered their job description due to problems arranging child care, according to a report from the Center for American Progress.
+In 2016, 2 million parents either didn’t take a job, quit a job or significantly altered their job description due to problems arranging child care, according to a report from the Center for American Progress.

 Even with a robust economy, half of U.S. families reported difficulty finding child care, according to a 2019 CAP analysis.
 And mothers who could not find child care were less likely to work outside the home than mothers who could – though there was no impact on fathers’ employment.